 Elizabeth Stanley, DMA

-Professor - The Faculty of Humanities & Social Sciences - Visual & Performing Arts Division
+Professor - School of Humanities & the Arts - Visual & Performing Arts Division

 - B.A. in Music, with Honors from California State University, Hayward